meshcloud/meshcloud-docs/paas/services/service-keys.md

 ## Get Credentials for a Service Key

-1. `cf service-key yourService` will display the credentials for your service
+1. `cf service-key yourService yourKey` will display the credentials for your service